-10 ROCKY INTERTIDAL COMMUNITIES
+9 ROCKY INTERTIDAL COMMUNITIES

-Limited historical data exists on the state of the rocky-shore habitats within the Saldanha Bay system.
-Species presence/absence data was collected by undergraduate students from the University of Cape Town at Lynch Point and Schaapen Island between 1965 and 1974 (University of Cape Town, Prof. C. Griffith, pers. comm.).
+Limited historical data exists on the state of the rocky shore habitat within Saldanha Bay.
+Species presence/absence data was collected by undergraduate students from the University of Cape Town at Lynch Point and Schaapen Island between 1965 and 1974 (University of Cape Town, Prof. C. Griffiths, pers. comm.).
 However, the accuracy and reliability of these data is questionable and they provide limited value for monitoring changes in the health of the Saldanha Bay ecosystem.
-Simons (1977) and Schils et al. (2001) reported on the algal species assemblages in the Bay, while Robinson et al. (2007b) examined the species composition of rocky intertidal communities on Marcus Island between 1980 and 2001, focusing on the impact of the alien invasive Mediterranean mussel, Mytilus galloprovincialis (see Chapter 12).
+Subsequently, Simons (1977) and Schils et al. (2001) reported on the algal species assemblage in the Bay, while Robinson et al. (2007b) examined the species composition of rocky intertidal communities on Marcus Island between 1980 and 2001, focusing on the impact of the alien invasive Mediterranean mussel, Mytilus galloprovincialis (see Chapter 12).

-Monitoring of rocky intertidal communities in Saldanha Bay was initiated as part of the State of the Bay Monitoring Programme in 2005 in an effort to fill the gap in knowledge relating to rocky intertidal communities in Saldanha Bay and Langebaan Lagoon.
-The first rocky shore survey for this programme was conducted in 2005, the results of which are presented in the first 'State of the Bay' report (Anchor Environmental Consultants 2006).
-Eight rocky shores spanning a wave exposure gradient from very sheltered to exposed were sampled in Small Bay, Big Bay and Outer Bay as part of this baseline.
-These surveys have been conducted more or less annually from 2008 to 2021.
-This chapter presents results from the fourteenth annual monitoring survey conducted in March 2021.
+Monitoring of rocky intertidal communities in Saldanha Bay and Langebaan Lagoon was initiated as part of the State of the Bay Monitoring Programme in 2005.
+The first rocky shore survey for this programme was conducted in the same year, the results of which were presented in the first 'State of the Bay' report (AEC 2006).
+Eight rocky shore sites, spanning a wave exposure gradient from very sheltered to exposed, were sampled in Small Bay, Big Bay and Outer Bay as part of this baseline.
+These surveys have been conducted more or less annually from 2008 to 2022.

 The baseline survey report concluded that wave exposure was the primary physical driver shaping intertidal rocky shore communities across the study area.
-More sheltered shores were dominated by seaweeds, while sites exposed to higher wave energy were dominated by filter-feeders.
-It was suggested that the construction of the Marcus Island causeway and the Iron Ore Terminal had reduced wave energy reaching rocky shores across much of Small Bay and led to a change in community structure.
-However, the lack of historical data from these shores precludes confirmation of the latter hypothesis.
+Sheltered sites were dominated by seaweeds, while those exposed to higher wave energy were dominated by filter-feeders.
+It was suggested that the construction of the Marcus Island causeway and the iron ore terminal reduced wave energy reaching rocky shores across much of Small Bay, and consequently led to a change in community structure.
+However, the lack of historical data precluded confirmation of this hypothesis.

-The results further indicated that the topography and substratum type of the shore influences community structure, for example, sites consisting of rocky boulders had different biotic cover to shores with a flatter profile.
-Geographic location was also considered to be important, for example, sampling stations on Schaapen Island are situated in a transitional zone between the Saldanha Bay and the Langebaan Lagoon system.
-These same sites are also affected by high nutrient input from seabird guano facilitating algal growth.
-Generally, the Saldanha Bay communities were healthy, despite the presence of a few alien invasive species including the Mediterranean mussel M. galloprovincialis, the three barnacles Balanus glandula, Perforatus perforatus and Amphibalanus amphitrite.
+Further results indicated that the topography and substratum type of the shore influenced community structure.
+Indeed, sites consisting of rocky boulders had different biotic cover when compared to those of a flatter profile.
+Geographic location was also found to be an important factor.
+For example, sampling stations on Schaapen Island are situated in a transitional zone between the Saldanha Bay and the Langebaan Lagoon system.
+These same sites are also affected by high nutrient input from seabird guano, which facilitates algal growth.
+Nevertheless, the Saldanha Bay rocky shore communities were deemed overall healthy, despite the presence of a few alien invasive species including the Mediterranean mussel M. galloprovincialis, as well as the three barnacles Balanus glandula, Perforatus perforatus and Amphibalanus amphitrite.